Clinical UM Guideline

 VEPs track signals from the retina to the visual cortex and determine how a visual system reacts to light.
 A common indication for VEPs is to help confirm the diagnosis of MS, or to evaluate and monitor MS. In general, myelin plaques which occur in MS slow the speed of VEP wave peaks.
 Over time VEPs in individuals with MS become progressively slower eventually attenuating in amplitude as demyelination increases (Creel, 2012).
 The American Academy of Neurology (AAN) (Gronseth, 2000) recommends VEPs as probably useful to identify those at increased risk for clinically definite MS.

-VEPs have also been used for other conditions including neuromyelitis optica (NMO) or other demyelinating disorders of the optic nerves, or for a suspected disorder of the optic nerve, optic chiasm or optic radiations not explained by magnetic resonance imaging (MRI), computerized tomography (CT), infectious diseases or metabolic disorders.
+VEPs have also been used for other conditions including neuromyelitis optica (NMO) or other demyelinating disorders of the optic nerves, or for a suspected disorder of the optic nerve, optic chiasm or optic radiations not explained by MRI, CT, infectious diseases or metabolic disorders.

 The U.S. Preventive Services Task Force (USPSTF) (2011) has not recommended vision screening for infants and young children.
 The USPSTF concludes that the current evidence is insufficient to assess the balance of benefits and harms of vision screening for children less than 3 years of age.